 How to identify common British bee species

-Honeybees live in a colony, although they don’t hibernate they do work industrially and cluster together to stay warm.
-They work together to create food (honey) which is created and stored throughout the summer.
+European honeybees live in a colony, although they don’t hibernate they do work industrially and cluster together to stay warm.
+They work together as a hive to create food (honey) which is created and stored throughout the summer.

 Bees have been created honey for over one hundred and fifty million years.
 To make one pound of honey, bees fly over 55,000 miles, or in other terms, 2.2 times around the world.

 Though some colonies exist in the wild, the majority are domesticated, living in hives all year round.
-The colony consists of a queen, who can live to 3 years old, and many of her daughters.
+The colony consists of a queen, who can live for three to four years, and many of her daughters.
+In summer, male drones will also hatch, and have the sole purpose to mate with queens.
+After mating, the males’ sexual organs detach and the male dies.
+Males which have not successfully mated will be evicted from the hive by the female workers and will die.
+Hives can number between 20,000 and 60,000 bees.
 Honeybees have a short tongue length, meaning they are limited to certain pollen sources.

-24 of the UK’s bee species are bumblebees.
-These are also social bees, though colonies are significantly smaller and vary slightly depending on the species.
+25 of the UK’s bee species are bumblebees.
+The majority of these also social bees, though colonies are significantly smaller and vary slightly depending on the species.
 A well established colony could comprise of up to 400 bees.
 Tongue lengths vary so different species feed on different flowers.

 The life cycle of a bumblebee